Typical (song)

-"Typical" is the debut single from New Orleans rock group Mutemath.
+"Typical" is the lead single from American rock group Mutemath's self titled album.
 The song was written in 2003 by Paul Meany and Darren King.
 The digital single was released on April 10, 2007.
 A physical single was released in the UK only on August 27, 2007.
 Josh Harris club remixes of the song were also released digitally to several outlets on September 18, 2007.
-The song is also featured as downloadable content for the Rock Band series of video games.
-The song was also part of the soundtrack for the 2006 video game ATV Offroad Fury 4.
-The song was also featured in the 2009 film The Stepfather.
+The song is featured as downloadable content for the Rock Band series of video games, was part of the soundtrack for the 2006 video game ATV Offroad Fury 4, and was featured in the 2009 film The Stepfather.

 Television and radio

 The group has performed the song on both ABC's Jimmy Kimmel Live! and CBS' The Late Late Show with Craig Ferguson, and the video began rotation on MTV Networks in May 2007, beginning with MTVu.
 An edited form of the song was featured on an advertisement for the Discovery Channel in the spring of 2008.
 It was also used in a promo for HBO in 2007.

 As of late June 2007, the single started receiving major airplay on modern-rock stations and rose quickly up the Mediabase alternative chart, jumping from #115 to #65, and was also the second-most-added song on alternative stations the week of June 13, 2007.
 The single then jumped to a peak position of #36 the first week of August 2007, remaining there for over 6 weeks and debuted at #39 on Billboard's US Modern Rock Chart the week of August 4, 2007 where it reached a peak position of #33.